patrickgabersek/standapp/README.md

-# standapp for pc
+# standapp
+<h1> Hey there! 👋 </h1>
+<h2> This is my pc app for focusing </h2>

-How to set up
+<h3>🛠 How to set up</h3>

-1.right click the code button on github and download zip
+-  &nbsp; Click on the code button on github
+-  &nbsp; Download zip file

-2.extract the zip file on your Desktop
+-  &nbsp; Extract the folder from the zip file onto your Desktop

-3.open index.html
+-  &nbsp; Click on the index.html

-4.bookmark the page in your browser
+-  &nbsp; Bookmark the page in your web browser

-NOTE: if you delete your browser search history, records will be deleted
+-  &nbsp; Enjoy

+<h3> 👨🏻‍💻 About the app </h3>

+-  &nbsp; By clicking on the timer you can change the amount of minutes
+-  &nbsp; By clicking going slow you can change the speed of the timer
+-  &nbsp; End day button will add current day focus amount to the total data
+-  &nbsp; Data for a current day get saved automatically at 0:00